 Volunteering in Health is working now closely with many partners, such as The Alice Cross Centre and Assist Teignbridge, to ensure that every one of our clients receives the right service for them, to help them feel less lonely and more involved in their community.

-From a very small team working out of a tiny office at Teignmouth Hospital in 2007, in 2018 Volunteering in Health now has 7 Trustees, 14 paid staff, plus 6 Home Help Staff, and 163 volunteers, supporting over 750 clients and carers each year.
+From a very small team working out of a tiny office at Teignmouth Hospital in 2007, in 2018 Volunteering in Health now has 9 Trustees, 20 part time paid staff, plus 6 Home Help Staff, and 163 volunteers, supporting over 750 clients and carers each year.